Having trouble? Do this first…

 - Check oxygen purity.
 If you have an oxygen purity tester, measure the output of each oxygen concentrator.
 (HVO has Ultrasonic Oxygen Purity Testers for sale, if you would like to purchase one.)

 - Verify relay box power.
-One at a time, test each relay box separately by running a (tested, known-to-be-working) coax cable directly from the master to one relay box at a time and turn on the master.
+One at a time, test each relay box separately by running a (tested, known-to-be-working) coax cable directly from the Main to one relay box at a time and turn on the Main.
 Note that the tank pressure must be below the low setpoint for this to work.
-If necessary, release some oxygen from the tank so that the master turns on.
+If necessary, release some oxygen from the tank so that the Main turns on.

 - Check the dump valve assembly.
 If the compressor is running and you can feel air coming out of the clear line under the headbox, this means that the dump valve isn’t closing.
 A new dump valve may be needed.

-- Test the Drone.
-Run a working coax cable directly from the master to the drone.
-Make sure the drone switch is in the “on” position, the cable is fully tightened, and the cord is snug in the back.
-Plug the drone directly into a free outlet separate from the master.
-Disconnect the oxygen inlet hose on the back of the drone and check for a vacuum.
-Listen to determine if the drone compressor is coming on.
+- Test the Booster.
+Run a working coax cable directly from the Main to the Booster.
+Make sure the Booster switch is in the “on” position, the cable is fully tightened, and the cord is snug in the back.
+Plug the Booster directly into a free outlet separate from the Main.
+Disconnect the oxygen inlet hose on the back of the Booster and check for a vacuum.
+Listen to determine if the Booster compressor is coming on.
 If it’s humming but not coming on (no vacuum) turn it off immediately and call service.

 - When you reconnect the system, check all cords, cables, and connections.
 Power cords and cables can come loose over time from vibration.
 Coax cables can jam and seem fully tightened when they’re still loose.
 Wiggle the screw connector and keep trying to move the nut until it is tight (tighten only by hand).

 - Eliminate non-functional components.
 Pull out any non-functional concentrators and/or relay boxes.
 You can often assemble a temporary system with the working components while others are being serviced.